-Summary: I built a simple spreadsheet model to demonstrate the impact on saving lives of implementing controls sooner rather than later to contain the spread of coronavirus.
-You can enter your own assumptions and run your own scenarios.
+Summary: I built a spreadsheet model to demonstrate the impact on saving lives of implementing controls sooner rather than later to contain the spread of coronavirus.
+You can copy the model, edit the assumptions, and run your own scenarios.

 If you're anything like me, you spent much of the weekend glued to your phone reading the latest news updates on the novel coronavirus (2019-nCoV) that causes the Covid-19 disease.
 Or perhaps you were nervously eyeing stock market futures (or both).